Rinnegatamante/ac_vita/README.md

 ## Note

 - This port works with both the Android and Xperia build of the game.
 In order to achieve the best result, it's highly recommended to use the Xperia build (v.1.0.2) of the game since it has native physical buttons support.
-- There are some issues with audio voiced sequences playing sometimes in incorrect oders.
 - There are some border glitches on some 2D sprites.
 - There are some issues in which pause menu and analogs movement can stop working in certain levels (Dpad movement will still work fine).
-- Sometimes audio might load wrong sounds (seems to be specific to idleing for long time periods?)

 ## Setup Instructions (For End Users)